sebsto/cdkv2-vpc-example/README.md

 cdk deploy
 ```

+## Costs of the infrastructure

+This infrastructure creates 3 `t3.nano` instances and 1 NAT Gateway.
+It will [cost you $45.56](https://calculator.aws/#/estimate?id=a460f21b3c6a0e271aae860ce4482c02389747bd) per month ($0.063 per hour), assuming you keep the same region and run the infrastructure 24/7 on-demand)

 ## Delete the infrastructure

-This infrastructure creates 3 `t3.nano` instances and one NAT Gateway.
-It will [cost you $45.46](https://calculator.aws/#/estimate?id=7e5c8894a195e9935be801c7955ebc6b34eff513) per month ($0.063 per hour), assuming you keep the same region and run the infrastructure 24/7 on-demand)

 When you have finished exploring this demo, you can delete the entire infrastructure with